-Section 5C.09 Vehicular Traffic and Nonvehicular Signs (W11 Series and W8-6)
+Section 5C.09 Vehicular Traffic Warning and Non-Vehicular Warning Signs (W11 Series and W8-6) Guidance:

-Vehicular Traffic signs (see Figure 5C-2) should be used to alert road users to frequent unexpected entries into the roadway by trucks, bicyclists, farm vehicles, fire trucks, and other vehicles.
-Such signs should be used only at locations where the road user's sight distance is restricted or the activity would be unexpected.
-Option:
+Vehicular Traffic Warning signs (see Figure 5C-2) should be used to alert road users to locations where frequent unexpected entries into the roadway by trucks, bicyclists, farm vehicles, fire trucks, and other vehicles might occur.
+Such signs should be used only at locations where the road user's sight distance is restricted or the condition, activity, or entering traffic would be unexpected.

-Nonvehicular signs (see Figure 5C-2) may be used to alert the road user to frequent unexpected entries into the roadway by pedestrian, animal, and other crossing activities that may cause potential conflicts.

-A W7-3a, W16-2, or W16-9p supplemental plaque (see Figure 5C-2), with the legend NEXT XX km (NEXT XX MILES), XX METERS (XX FEET), or AHEAD may be installed below a Vehicular Traffic or Nonvehicular sign (see Sections 2C.40 and 2C.41).
+- Non-Vehicular Warning signs (see Figure 5C-2) may be used to alert road users in advance of locations where unexpected entries into the roadway or shared use by pedestrians, large animals, or other crossing activities might occur. - A W7-3aP, W16-2P, or W16-9P supplemental plaque (see Figure 5C-2), with the legend NEXT XX MILES, XX FEET, or AHEAD may be installed below a Vehicular Traffic Warning or Non-Vehicular Warning sign (see Sections 2C.49 and 2C.50) to inform road users that they are approaching a portion of the roadway or a point where crossing activity might occur.